eo2cube/odcbox/README.md

 sudo ./docker_start
 ```

-To initialize the jupyter environment and pull Sentinel-2A example data, in another shell run the following command and wait for its completion:
+To initialize the jupyter environment and pull Sentinel-2A example data, open a new shell and run:

 ```
 sudo ./docker_init
 ```

-You may now access your local Jupyter environment in a browser on your host machine under [http://localhost](http://localhost).
+Wait for its completion.
+You may then now access your local Jupyter environment in a browser on your host machine under [http://localhost](http://localhost).
 Use the password `secretpassword` to authenticate.

-see the notebook `Sentinel_2.ipynb` for examples.
+See the notebook `Sentinel_2.ipynb` for examples.
 Note that you can index additional areas using the `Indexing_More_Data.ipynb` notebook.

 To stop the container, from a shell other then the one the docker container is running in, run: